ReeceJones/reece-start/README.md

 # reece-start

 This is a repo that I use as a starting point for new projects.
-It is based on SvelteKit + Go, and adopts a cloud-native approach for deployments.
+It is based on SvelteKit + Go, and adopts a (mostly) cloud-native approach for deployments.

 ## Features